zyd5csi8/Tableau-10-Desktop-QA/README.md

 **TDE vs. Live Connections**

 -  An 'extract' connection is a connection with a static database, which is refreshed every day/hour/period.
-All data is copied from the datasource to Tableau Server.
-Refreshing the datasource will not give you the latest data - you have to refresh the extract to get these.
+All data is copied from the data source to Tableau Server.
+Refreshing the data source will not give you the latest data - you have to refresh the extract to get these.

--  A live connection will query the underlying data in the datasource/database - refreshing the visualisation will give you the latest results.
+-  A live connection will query the underlying data in the data source/database - refreshing the visualization will give you the latest results.
 No data is copied to Tableau Server for pre-processing.

 - Some of the calculated functions are limited to TDE

-**Important!** What does TDE and live connection cannot do?
+**Important!** what does TDE and live connection cannot do?

 - TDE cannot cross join to Live